mongodb/laravel-mongodb/README.md

 **Soft deleting**

 When soft deleting a model, it is not actually removed from your database.
 Instead, a deleted_at timestamp is set on the record.
-To enable soft deletes for a model, apply the SoftDeletingTrait to the model:
+To enable soft deletes for a model, apply the SoftDeletes to the model:

-    use Jenssegers\Mongodb\Eloquent\SoftDeletingTrait;
+    use Jenssegers\Mongodb\Eloquent\SoftDeletes;

     class User extends Eloquent {

-        use SoftDeletingTrait;
+        use SoftDeletes;

         protected $dates = ['deleted_at'];